Best Bad Credit Car Loans of 2019

 Online financing refusal

 So you’ve done your research and even got preapproved for financing, but then the dealer of your choice would tell you they can’t accept online financing.
-Perhaps they’ll tell you they’ve had lousy luck with online lenders bouncing checks, or something to that effect, and that they’d be more than happy to offer you their in-house financing.
-Chances are, it would be at a much higher APR than the one you’ve got with your online lender.
+Perhaps they’ll tell you they’ve had bad experiences in the past involving bouncing checks from online lenders and that they’d be more than happy to offer you their in-house financing.
+Chances are, it would be at a higher APR compared to the one you’ve got with your online lender.

 In such situations, just walk away.
 The only time it’s acceptable to use the dealer’s in-house loan instead of the one you’ve already secured is when the former’s terms are better than the latter’s – not worse.